fresheneesz/TordlWalletProtocols/singleWalletProtocols/Simple-Multisig-Wallet-Protocol.md

 2. Check for [protocol updates](../misc/protocol-updates).
 4. Go to each backup in priority order and [verify each one](../misc/verifying-backup-integrity.md).
 5. For any key held by someone other than you, follow the **Verify Third Party Key** instructions.
 6. While you do that, also use the **Spending** protocol to send a small amount of funds somewhere and verify the transaction works.
-If anything goes unexpectedly here, go to the instructions **Storage Location Compromised**.
+If anything goes unexpectedly here and you suspect any of your keys, software, or devices may be compromised, go to the instructions **Storage Location Compromised**.
 7. Ensure your reminder for the next maintenance time is set.

 ##### Verify Third Party Key